Everything you need to know about applying:

-The deadline for applications is 31st January 2017, although partner schools may set their own deadline.
+The deadline for applications is end of January, although partner schools may set their own deadline.
 Late applications may still be considered in extenuating circumstances, however, they are likely to be subject to Subject restrictions.
 Very late applications will only be given consideration in late August after the GCSE results are published and preliminary enrolment numbers known.

 Interviews will be conducted at College during working hours and will provide you with comprehensive IAG (Information, Advice and Guidance) to ensure that you chose a study programme to suit your individual needs.

 Parents/Guardians are most welcome to accompany you to the interview but they do not have to attend.

 Further interviews for late applications will be scheduled for the summer term.

 Keeping In Touch

 After your interview we know you need to focus on your studies so we will only contact you if absolutely essential.
 We are here if you need any information, advice or guidance, of course.

 During our Freshers’ Days you will be able to sample taster lessons in your chosen subjects as well as in other subjects that may be of interest to you.
 It will also give you an opportunity to experience the friendly College atmosphere, look around our facilities and meet some of our teachers.

 Please refer to the College's Financial Information and Implications for further details of deposits, charges and financial assistance.

 We know that in the past students have really enjoyed and gained a great deal from taking part in Fresher’s so we encourage you to keep these dates free.
 If you have a prior commitment we understand, however, and will provide you with information you need to join us in September.